HUNTER: Louis Digiovanni

-Another Great Nevada Chukar Hunt in the Books
+HUNT: Nevada Chukar Hunt

+I am very impressed with his knowledge of his territory in Nevada, the fact that it is very huntable even for chukars, and that there are a lot of birds.
+The conventional wisdom is that chukar country is steep and tough to hunt… but that wasn’t the case at all.
 In the mornings he takes you to areas where you can drive up to the tops of ridges and plateaus and then you hunt the tops.
 In the late morning and afternoon when the temperature is getting up there you hunt the valleys where there are streams and seeps.

 On one occasion his dog Opie was on point about 200 yards down wind from us.
 We hunted toward the dog and finally we are all around the dog and there is nothing going on.
-His dog remained absolutely rigid.
+His bird dog remained absolutely rigid.
 He was just about to release Opie, we were talking and I was bent over watering my dog with a squirt bottle when chukars exploded all around us.
-We had walked right into the middle of them and they held unbelievably, likely because they found themselves pinned between us and his brittany.
+We had walked right into the middle of them and they held unbelievably, likely because they found themselves pinned between us and his Brittany.

 Some Good Information on Flying with Dogs

+I flew my setter Reese out with me and learned a lot about inconsistencies with the enforcement of airline regulations and flying a dog.
 You must have a certificate of health for the dog.
 I made several COLOR copies that were indistinguishable from the original.
 At the Albany, NY airport leaving from home they took my original, made a copy and put the copy with the dog and crate and gave me back the “original”.

 On the way back however, when leaving from the cargo building in Salt Lake they wanted the “original” and would not accept a “copy”.
 I told them that the same airline in Albany gave me the original and made a copy and that if Albany took the original I would not have one for them.
 Their response was that if all I had was a copy they would not ship the dog.
 So a near crisis was averted.